 The Marionberry ~ Oregon’s Official State Berry

 That’s the Marionberry, developed at Oregon State University in Marion County.
 Known as the “cabernet of blackberries” because of it’s rich, complex earthy flavor.
-Again, the lush Willamette Valley’s spring rain and sandy soil provides the perfect medium to grow these lovely berries.
+The lush Willamette Valley’s spring rain and sandy soil provides the perfect medium to grow these lovely berries.

 A cross between a Chehalem and Olallieberry, the Marionberry, or Marion blackberry, created in 1945 at OSU and released in 1956.
 It was created to fulfill a need for a sturdy berry that could be frozen and put into processed foods and has now become the number one berry crop that is frozen then sold throughout the US and Canada.